Building A Trailer Frame Around The Wheels (Full Width Deck)

 Straight Frame Style Enclosed TrailerFirst, the Straight Frame with wheels outboard of the frame.
 This makes a tidy box with a clean shape both inside and out.

-(The enclosure V-Nose in these photos can be a nice option, but it is not part of the discussion here.)
+(The enclosure V-Nose in these photos can be a nice option, but that is not part of this discussion.)

 Extended Sides Style Enclosed TrailerSecond, a trailer where the Frame Extends out Around the Wheels, flush with the wheels.